-At Chapelton we continue to strive to produce cattle of high quality, high performance and superior health.
-We are members of the SAC Premium Cattle Health Scheme (PCHS), and have achieved accredited status for BVD.
-We have also achieved Johne’s risk level one.
+At Chapelton we continue to strive to produce cattle of high quality, high performance, and superior health.
+We are members of the SAC Premium Cattle Health Scheme (PCHS) and have now achieved Johne’s risk level one.
 All recent tests for IBR have proved negative.
-The Premium Cattle Health Scheme is organised and supervised by Veterinary Services of the Scottish Agricultural College in partnership with practising veterinary surgeons.
+The Premium Cattle Health Scheme is organised and supervised by Veterinary Services of the Scottish Agricultural College in partnership with practicing veterinary surgeons.

-Cattle entered for the Perth and Carlisle sales are routinely tested for BVD, Leptospirosis, IBR and Johne’s prior to leaving the farm.
-For our customer’s protection and reassurance sale cattle are vaccinated for BVD, Leptospirosis, and IBR (with a marker vaccine).
+Cattle entered for the Stirling and Carlisle sales are routinely tested for BVD, Leptospirosis, IBR and Johne’s prior to leaving the farm.
+For our customer’s protection and reassurance, sale cattle are vaccinated for BVD, Leptospirosis, and IBR (with a marker vaccine).

 We are happy to undertake export qualifying tests for overseas clients if required.